Marie Mariterangi

-Marie Mariterangi, Marie Mariteragi, Marie Terangi or Marie was a singer, songwriter of Polynesian pop music, guitarist and ukulele player.
+Marie Mariterangi, Marie Mariteragi, Marie Terangi or Marie was a singer, guitarist, and ukulele player, and wrote Polynesian pop music.
 She was born on May 3, 1926 in Hikueru in French Polynesia and died on April 27, 1971 in Papeete in French Polynesia.

 Biography

 Marie Mariterangi, also known as "Marie Mariteragi", "Marie Terangi" or simply "Marie", was born on May 3, 1926 in Hikueru in the Tuamotu islands in a family of Polynesian pop musicians who became famous between the 1950s and the 1990s.
 Her brother Teaitu (1928–2013), her sisters Célia and Mélia, her half-sister Emma (1938–2000), her mother Hiriata (1896–1986) and her cousin Turuma were all musicians, solo or choir singers in different orchestras of the time.
 Emma, the youngest of the siblings and the most famous with Marie, was known in the Polynesian music industry under the name "Emma Terangi".

 Marie started her professional career in 1954 after meeting Eddie Lund.
 She took part in one of Eddie Lund's albums, "Rendezvous in Tahiti".
 Her first band was called Les Troubadours des Îles, with whom she made her first recordings.
 She sang at the Quinn's, a legendary night club of Papeete with a sometimes infamous reputation.
 From 1955, Marie sang in the luxury hotels of Tahiti, such as the Royal Tahitien, the Royal Papeete or Les Tropiques, a famous hotel, which Paul Gauguin and Marlon Brando in their days would have hung out at.
 She then set up the first professional dance troop that performed during cruise ship stopovers.

 She moved from French Polynesia to Honolulu in Hawaii in August 1959, and eventually moved to the mainland United States.
 She and her bands performed under different names, such as The Marie Terangi Trio, Marie Terangi Et Son Groupe or Mariterangi.

 She died from cancer in Papeete in 1971.
 She is interred at Uranie Cemetery in Papeete.
 In 2001, she features on a French Polynesian postage stamp.